 Our Approach to Coaching

 With the advent of coaching certification, most professional coaches who have gone through such a program have developed similar processes.
-That said, there is a world of difference among coaches at how effective they are with coaching processes.
+However, coaching effectiveness varies widely.

 What Is Coaching?

-Coaching is a process that aims to improve performance and focuses on the “here and now” rather than on the what happened in the past.
+Coaching is a process that improves human performance and satisfaction.
+It focuses on the “here and now” rather than on the what happened in the past.
 Performance usually means on-the-job, but many of our clients are looking for improvement in their personal lives as well.

 Why Have a Coach?